Fellowships

 Fellowships for Stanford Faculty

-Internal Faculty Fellowships are intended primarily for active Stanford Academic Council faculty, but lecturers and senior lecturers with continuing appointments and emeriti faculty may also apply.
-One goal of the fellowship selection process is to create a diverse community of scholars across the spectrum of academic fields and ranks.
-Scholars who are members of traditionally under-represented groups are encouraged to apply.
+Internal Faculty Fellowships are intended primarily for active Stanford Academic Council faculty, but senior lecturers with continuing appointments and emeriti faculty may also apply.
+The selection process intends to create a community of scholars from diverse roles, ranks, experiences, and perspectives.
+Applications are open to all that meet the above requirements, and we welcome applicants of all identities and backgrounds.

 More Information